Hebron University: Facilities

-There is a University Museum in Hebron City.
+There is a Hebron University Museum of Antiquities located in Hebron City.

 University radio

-In 2008, Radio Alam was established as a tool to reach the university community and the public with important educational messages, current affairs shows and other useful programmes on 96.1 FM.
-It broadcasts 24/7 and can be heard all over the West Bank and online.
-It is staffed by professionals and media students are able to do internships in the studios.
+In 2008, Radio Alam was established as a tool to reach the university community and the public with important educational messages, current affairs shows, and other programmes on 96.1 FM.
+It broadcasts constantly online and across Hebron Governorate.
+It is staffed by professionals, and students are able to do internships in the studios.